AppAndFlow/react-native-quickpicker/README.md

 Cause you don't want to waste your precious time on implementing (once again) a picker using the react-native picker api for your 1 million $ app. (can't blame ya!)

+And of course No need to link if you wanna keep using Expo for instance..

 ## Installation

 `npm i quick-picker --save`